This page explains how to configure cluster access for the kubectl

 without changing

-the current context, you'd run the following command:
+the current context, you would run the following command:

 What's next